 POLICIES 4.2.0.1 In the Rural County, the Country Residential Area, Local Employment Areas, Growth Hamlet, and Lakeshore Communities shall be guided by Area Structure Plans.
-4.2.0.2 New Are a Structure Plans within the Rural County must, where applicable, identify and/or demonstrate: a. the short- and long-term financial viability of the development; b. all required on- and off-site upgrades to roadways, interchanges, and utility infrastructure necessary to support the development, the timing of the required upgrades in relation to the phasing of the development, the estimated capital costs of the upgrades, and a funding strategy; c. stormwater and how it can be efficiently and effectively managed; d. servicing provisions for potable water and wastewater with supporting site assessment documentation, and if communal servicing is proposed, be backed by a financial feasibility study that addresses long-term regulatory compliance, and user-pay financial sustainability; e. the environmental impacts which may occur as a result of increased development activity through a biophysical assessment, prepared by a qualified professional, for lands identified as environmentally significant; f.
-Crown ownership of the bed and shore of permanent and naturally occurring bodies of water under the Public Lands Act ; g. the phasing of development and the anticipated rate of land consumption; h. the demand for and ability to provide "soft" services, such as schools, police, and fire protection; i. the demand for and ability to provide adequate recreation and open space opportunities; j. the need for Local Area Structure Plans and/or outline plans where more detailed planning for specific areas within an Area Structure Plan is necessary; k. the potential adverse impacts of the proposed development on agricultural lands and existing agricultural operations, as well as the potential for existing agricultural operations to remain as a use through an Agricultural Impact Assessment prepared by a professional; and l. any of the matter deemed necessary by the County.
-4.2.0.3 nty shall develop a terms of reference for Area Structure Plans and Local Area Structure Plans to define pecific application requirements and boundaries.
+4.2.0.2 New Area Structure Plans within the Rural County must, where applicable, identify and/or demonstrate: a. the short- and long-term financial viability of the development; b. all required on- and off-site upgrades to roadways, interchanges, and utility infrastructure necessary to support the development, the timing of the required upgrades in relation to the phasing of the development, the estimated capital costs of the upgrades, and a funding strategy; c. stormwater and how it can be efficiently and effectively managed; d. servicing provisions for potable water and wastewater with supporting site assessment documentation, and if communal servicing is proposed, be backed by a financial feasibility study that addresses long-term regulatory compliance, and user-pay financial sustainability; e. the environmental impacts which may occur as a result of increased development activity through a biophysical assessment, prepared by a qualified professional, for lands identified as environmentally significant; f.
+Crown ownership of the bed and shore of permanent and naturally occurring bodies of water under the Public Lands Act ; g. the phasing of development and the anticipated rate of land consumption; h. the demand for and ability to provide "soft" services, such as schools, police, and fire protection; i. the demand for and ability to provide adequate recreation and open space opportunities; j. the need for Local Area Structure Plans and/or outline plans where more detailed planning for specific areas within an Area Structure Plan is necessary; k. the potential adverse impacts of the proposed development on agricultural lands and existing agricultural operations, as well as the potential for existing agricultural operations to remain as a use through an Agricultural Impact Assessment prepared by a professional; and I. any of the matter deemed necessary by the County.
+4.2.0.3 The County shall develop a terms of reference for Area Structure Plans and Local Area Structure Plans to define project-specific application requirements and boundaries.
 4.2.0.4 Revisions to existing Area Structure Plans within the Rural County will be subject to the provisions of the Regional Evaluation Framework (REF).
-4.2.0.5 the obje nty shall track the conversion of agricultural land to non-agricultural use within the Rural County with ctive of ensuring such conversions do not affect the overall function and viability of remaining ral operations.
+4.2.0.5 The County shall track the conversion of agricultural land to non-agricultural use within the Rural County with the objective of ensuring such conversions do not affect the overall function and viability of remaining agricultural operations.

-- 4.2.0.6 In the Rural County, agricultural lands shall remain in agricultural use until required for conversion to the use designated in the Municipal Development Plan to prevent premature conversion of agricultural land. - 4.2.0.7 In the Rural County, where possible and practical, - a. reclaimed lands should be rehabilitated for agricultural uses; and - b. consideration should be given to re-designate and/or redistrict non-agricultural lands to agricultural uses.
+- 4.2.0.6 In the Rural County, agricultural lands shall remain in agricultural use until required for conversion to the use designated in the Municipal Development Plan to prevent premature conversion of agricultural land. - 4.2.0.7 In the Rural County, where possible and practical, - a. reclaimed lands should be rehabilitated for agricultural uses; and - b. consideration should be given to re-designate and/or redistrict non-agricultural lands to agricultural uses. - 4.2.0.8 The County will encourage the Province of Alberta and the energy industry to locate energy facilities in areas where the impact to Prime Agricultural Lands and neighboring land uses are minimized.